-- from respective parent.
-During sexual reproduction, haploid sperm and ovum fuse together to form diploid zygote.
-The latter grows by mitosis to develop into embryo and subsequently forms the new individual. - 31.
-The full form of DNA is deoxyribonucleic acid.
-It is located in the nucleus of a cell in the form of chromosomes.
-It contains information for the inheritance of characteristics from the parents to the next generation.
+- from the parents to the next generation.
 Copying of DNA is an essential part of the process of reproduction because it makes possible the transmission of parental characteristics to its offspring in the next generation.
 At the time of replication two copies of DNA are formed.
 DNA copying is accompanied by creation of additional cellular apparatus and then DNA copies separate, each with its own cellular apparatus.
-Thus, a cell divides to form two daughter cells. - 32.
+Thus, a cell divides to form two daughter cells. - 23.
 Reproduction is the only process to ensure the continuity of a species.
 During reproduction, DNA passes from one generation to the next.
 Copying of DNA takes place with consistency but with minor variations.
 This consistency leads to stability of species.
 Hence, reproduction is linked to stability of a species population.
 By reproduction, organisms produce large number of new individuals of their own kind out of which several get perished and only some survive.
 These surviving organisms replace the naturally dying members of the population.
-Hence, the population as a whole is not affected and remains stable. - 33.
+Hence, the population as a whole is not affected and remains stable. - 24.
 Sperms formed in testes are passed into the vas deferens (pl. vasa deferentia).
 The vasa deferentia loop over the urinary bladder where they are joined by ducts from seminal vesicles to form ejaculatory ducts.
 Seminal vesicles are one pair of sac like structures which produce mucus and watery alkaline fluid containing nutrients (fructose).
 Ejaculatory ducts join urethra and receive secretions of prostate gland and Cowper's gland.
 Prostate gland is a single large gland that pours its secretion into urethra, through small ducts.
 It secretes milky fluid which helps in the mobility of sperms.
 Cowper's glands secrete an alkaline fluid into the urethra that neutralises acids from urine.
 Urethra is about 20 cm long in males which runs through penis and opens to outside through male genital pore.
 At the time of sexual excitement, the erectile tissue of penis gets filled with blood causing penis to become erect.
-It is inserted into the vagina of the female where sperms are ejaculated.
+It is inserted into the vagina of the female where sperms are ejaculated. - 25. (a) The longitudinal section of a flower is as follows: